google sheets

 Use F2 or Ctrl + e to toggle range-selection mode on and off.
 Use Shift + F2 or Shift + Ctrl + e to adjust all occurrences of a range in the formula.

-Learning how to add a function in Google Sheets enhances productivity and data analysis.
+Learning how to add a function in Google Sheets can be complex and time-consuming.